femiwiki/DiscordRCFeed/README.md

 **⚠️ Work-in-progress**

 - [ ] Remove all TODOs
+- [ ] Add filter for namespaces
+- [ ] Fancy output for new user event

-This is a fork of [kulttuuri/DiscordRCFeed] which is an extension for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) that sends notifications of actions in your Wiki like editing, adding or removing a page into [Discord](https://discordapp.com/) channel.
+This is a fork of [kulttuuri/DiscordNotifications] which is an extension for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) that sends notifications of actions in your wiki like editing, adding or removing a page into [Discord](https://discordapp.com/) channel.

-## Supported MediaWiki operations to send notifications

-- Article is added, removed, moved or edited.
-- Article protection settings are changed.
-- Article is imported.
-- New user is added.
-- User is blocked.
-- User groups are changed.
-- File is uploaded.
-- ... and each notification can be individually enabled or disabled :)

 ## Requirements

-- [cURL](http://curl.haxx.se/) or ability to use PHP function `file_get_contents()` for sending the data.
-Defaults to cURL.
-See the configuration parameter `$wgDiscordRCFeedSendMethod` below to switch between cURL and file_get_contents.
+- Setting a feed requires the [sockets PHP extension].
+If the extension is not enabled, actions like edits, moves, etc may work, but the action may not get logged in recent changes at all.
+See [[Manual:$wgRCFeeds]] for details.
-- MediaWiki 1.35+
+- MediaWiki 1.36+
 - Apache should have NE (NoEscape) flag on to prevent issues in URLs.
 By default you should have this enabled.

 ## How to install

 1. Create a new Discord Webhook for your channel.
 You can create and manage webhooks for your channel by clicking the settings icon next to channel name in the Discord app.
-Read more from here: https://support.discordapp.com/hc/en-us/articles/228383668
+Read more from here: https://support.discord.com/hc/articles/228383668

 2. After setting up the Webhook you will get a Webhook URL.
 Copy that URL as you will need it in step 4.